cdktf/cdktf-provider-hcp/docs/waypointApplication.python.md

 Instructions for using the Application (markdown format supported).

 Note: this is a base64 encoded string, and can only be set in configuration after initial creation.
-The initial version of the README is generated from the README Template from source Application Template.
+The initial version of the README is generated from the README Template from source Template.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/hcp/0.92.0/docs/resources/waypoint_application#readme_markdown WaypointApplication#readme_markdown}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/hcp/0.93.0/docs/resources/waypoint_application#readme_markdown WaypointApplication#readme_markdown}

 ---